zaaack/foy/README.md

   [{
     name: 'test',
     async: true, // run test parallelly
-    force: true, // force rerun test whether it is executed before or not, }, {
+    force: true, // force rerun test whether it has been executed before or not.
+  }, {
     name: 'build',
     async: true,